Jixabon/Aviation-Altitudes/README.md

 ## Google Analytics

 Google Analytics is used to note the active user base of this project and is not used for any marketing or advertizing purposes, nor will any information be sold or released to the public.
-If you'd like to learn more, see Google Analytics' [Privacy Policy](https://policies.google.com/technologies/partner-sites).
+If you'd like to learn more, see Google Analytics' [Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).